ilg-physics-ucsb/physics5l-remotelabs-manual/AtomicSpectraLabManual/AS5L.md

 * Click again to release and have them follow your cursor again.
 The coordinates of the center of the crosshairs are displayed in the upper left corner of the live feed.

-On the right is a photo of the slit with green arrows that let you change its width among three settings.
+On the right is a photo of the slit with green arrows that let you change its width among three positions when you use the "coarse" setting.

 :::Question
 How many pixels wide is the slit in each setting?
 (Hint: use the crosshairs.)